apache/mxnet/docs/faq/multi_devices.md

 When using a large number of GPUs, e.g. >=4, we suggest using `device` for better performance.

-## Multiple devices across machines
+## Distributed training with multiple devices across machines

 Refer [Distributed training](https://mxnet.incubator.apache.org/versions/master/how_to/distributed_training.html)
 for information on how distributed training works and how to use it.